 Search for Existing Suppliers: Before requesting a new supplier/payee, always check to see if we have an existing supplier in place.
 Review a list of Active University Supplier Agreements.
 Learn more about how to Search for a Supplier in Prime Marketplace.

-Diverse Suppliers: Review a list of active diverse suppliers and the categories of goods and services they provide.
+Diverse Suppliers: Review a list of active, certified diverse suppliers and the categories of goods and services they provide.

 Request a New Supplier: New supplier/payee requests and profile updates for existing suppliers are managed through the Prime Marketplace.